 Archiving will occur at the end of each semester, approximately two weeks following commencement.
 At that time, the same semester from the prior year will be archived.
 For example, at the end of fall 2015, fall 2014 courses will be archived.

 ANGEL groups are separate from courses.
 While courses last for a semester, groups are not tied to the academic calendar and can theoretically exist for years.
 To free storage space of groups no longer in use, the ITS ANGEL support team archives groups in which there has been low activity for six months or more.
 "Low activity" is defined as entrance into the group by group members fewer than twelve (12) times during a six-month period.
 Approximately thirty days prior to each archiving event, ITS will alert editors of the groups slated for archiving, giving them a chance to deselect groups for archiving so that they will remain active.
 This policy went into effect on February 20, 2009.

 Archived groups can be restored upon request.
 They will be retained for two years, and then permanently deleted.

 Master Courses and Learning Object Repositories

 Master courses and learning object repositories no longer in use will be archived at the beginning of each spring semester, with the exception of repositories that are linked to from a course.
-Each year in early December, ITS will send an e-mail notification to the editors of master courses and learning object repositories, giving them the chance to deselect them for archiving.
+Each year in early December, ITS will send an email notification to the editors of master courses and learning object repositories, giving them the chance to deselect them for archiving.
 Any learning object repository that is linked to from a course will be excluded from archiving without any action required by editors.
-Archived repositories will be kept in long-term storage for another two years before being permanently deleted.
+Archived repositories will be kept in long-term storage for another four years before being permanently deleted.